PaulskPt/Presto_MQTT_multi_topic_subscriber/README.md

 - in a file on SD-Card.
 - functionality to write a certain maximum of received messages in a file on SD-Card (/sd/msg_hist.json);

-- In the Arduino sketch for the MQTT Publisher device I have added functionality to read the state of the buttons and the joystick.
+- In the Arduino sketch for the MQTT Publisher device I have added functionality to read the state of the buttons.
-The joystick is not used yet.
-The buttons are defined as follows:
+The buttons of the Pimoroni Qw/ST I2C game controller are defined as follows:

 # Pimoroni Qw/ST I2C game controller
 ```